spawnfest/ddmin/README.md

     -type circumstance() :: term().
     -type test() :: fun(([circumstance()] | []) -> pass | fail | unresolved).

+The `unresolved` return value helps to determine cases where an unexpected error occurred.

 Furthermore, ddmin resizes the chunks in case it cannot find a smaller failing test case.
 In the worst case almost all combination of chunks will be exercised but in the best case the overall complexity is that of a binary search.